brownboycodes/HADWIN/README.md

 ### ⚠ DISCLAIMER ⚠

 This project is not affiliated/sponsored with ***PayPal*** or any of its parent or subsidiary organizations.
-It is <span style="background-color: #FFFF00">**NOT FOR COMMERCIAL USE**</span>.
-It has been and is being created purely out of my own interest to test my skills and add value to my portfolio.
-And hence it will not function like real products of ***PayPal***, users are warned and forbidden from using real credit/debit card numbers or bank account numbers.
-Users may and only should test this application with mock data provided from my personal API hosting server (**Common API Server** [source code 💡](https://github.com/brownboycodes/common-api-server) ).
-Account numbers and User details have been generated randomly out of imagination any resemblance of mock data with real people or account numbers is matter of sheer coincidence.
+It is 🚨 <span style="background-color: #FFFF00">**NOT FOR COMMERCIAL USE**</span> 🚨.
+It has been and is being created purely out of my own interest in building a sophisticated payment system application to test my skills and add value to my portfolio.
+And hence it will not function like real products of ***PayPal***, *users cannot transfer real money through this application (as of now)*, users are warned and forbidden from using real credit/debit card numbers or bank account numbers.
+Users may and should only test this application with mock data provided from my personal API hosting server (**Common API Server** [source code 💡](https://github.com/brownboycodes/common-api-server) ).
+Account numbers and User details are fictitious, they have been generated randomly out of imagination, any resemblance of mock data with real people or account numbers is matter of sheer coincidence.
 The creator of this project or the genuine owners of ***PayPal*** will not be/ cannot be held responsible for loss of any kind.